-His early training prepared him for a life of humility before white men, but through injustices- large and small, he came to realize that he was an "invisible man".
+His early training prepared him for a life of humility before white men, but through injustices- large and small, he came to realize that he was an "invisible man."
 People saw in him only a reflection of their preconceived ideas of what he was, denied his individuality, and ultimately did not see him at all.
 This theme, which has implications far beyond the obvious racial parallel, is skillfully handled.

 The incidents of the story are wholly absorbing.
 The boy's dismissal from college because of an innocent mistake, his shocked reaction to the anonymity of the North and to Harlem, his nightmare experiences on a one-day job in a paint factory and in the hospital, his lightning success as the Harlem leader of a communistic organization known as the Brotherhood, his involvement in black versus white and black versus black clashes and his disillusion and understanding of his invisibility- all climax naturally in scenes of violence and riot, followed by a retreat which is both literal and figurative.

-Parts of this experience may have been told before, but never with such freshness, intensity and power.
+Parts of this experience may have been told before, but never with such freshness, intensity, and power.

 This is Ellison's first novel, but he has complete control of his story and his style.
 Read it.”

-2) Non-Fiction Book Review:
+Non-Fiction Book Review

 “Look, I'm not a happy crier.
 I might cry at songs about leaving and missing someone; I might cry at books where things don't work out; I might cry at movies where someone dies.

 This is not really a book about politics, though political experiences obviously do come into it.
 It's a shame that some will dismiss this book because of a difference in political opinion when it is really about a woman's life.
-About growing up poor and black on the South Side of Chicago; about getting married and struggling to maintain that marriage; about motherhood; about being thrown into an amazing and terrifying position.
+About growing up poor and black on the South Side of Chicago, about getting married and struggling to maintain that marriage, about motherhood, about being thrown into an amazing and terrifying position.

 I hate words like "inspirational" because they've become so overdone and cheesy, but I just have to say it-- Michelle Obama is an inspiration.
 I had the privilege of seeing her speak at The Forum in Inglewood, and she is one of the warmest, funniest, smartest, down-to-earth people I have ever seen in this world.

 She's obviously intelligent, but she also doesn't gussy up her words.
 She talks straight, with an openness and honesty rarely seen.
-She's been one of the most powerful women in the world, she's been a graduate of Princeton and Harvard Law School, she's had her own successful career, and yet she has remained throughout that same girl - Michelle Robinson - from a working-class family in Chicago.
+She's been one of the most powerful women in the world.
+She's been a graduate of Princeton and Harvard Law School, She's had her own successful career, and yet she has remained throughout that same girl - Michelle Robinson - from a working-class family in Chicago.

 I don't think there's anyone who wouldn't benefit from reading this book.”

-The New York Times Book Reviews is a great resource to help you understand how to write a book review that is impressive and moving.
+The NY times book reviews are a great resource to help you understand how to write a book review that is impressive and moving.